telecomcraft/homelabs/docs/labs/networks/general/exploring-bridges-subnets-and-broadcast-domains-in-proxmox.md

 10.0.1.1 dev eth0 lladdr 00:50:56:94:55:70 REACHABLE
 ```

-This shows that not only was `host2`'s `ping` request successful, but that `host1` was
+This means that not only was `host2`'s `ping` request successful, but that `host1` was
 properly captured in the ARP cache.
 The same is also true on the other side for `host1`.
 How did all of this happen exchanging just two packets?
-It didn't--it was six.
+It didn't—there were six
+packets involved.

 Let's return to `host1`, and cancel out (`CTRL`+`C`
 on Windows) of the packet capture.
 Your output should look very similar to this: